 Hey, come on in!
 I apologize for the delay in posts.
 I have been so busy down here in Alabama.
 I have so much on my plate I should be big as a house!
 You know?
 The doing 12 things at one time, and feel like you “never finish anything” kind of day?
 Today was just that for me.
 Well, the last couple of days actually.
 Allow me to give you the tea.

+Most of the time, I am pretty good about finishing tasks, and staying organized.
+I am particular about everything.
+I am the type, evrything has a place, and there is a place for everything.
 I try with all my might to stick to a calendar, a schedule to complete the many tasks I constantly have going on at the same time.
 If I didn’t have a schedule, I don’t believe I would ever finish anything!
 There are times when I might have 6 projects going on at one time.
 Why so many you ask?
 Good question!

-So what I am trying to say is, don’t give up on a project if your time is not productive.
+So what I am trying to say?
+Don’t give up on a project if your time is not productive.
 Set it aside, clear your mind.
 Rethink it or start something else, and come back to it.
 Once you come back, you will have the stamina to complete it.
-Give t a try!
-Grab a notebook or a planner, and write your projects in.
+Give it a try!
+Grab a notebook or a planner, and write your projects down.
 Set certain days for certain tasks.
+Be specific!
 You will soon see just how productive your time can be, no matter how many things may be affecting your life!

 I’m headed to pour me up some sweet tea, and sit on the porch while I finish one of my numerous projects, website editing.
 Always fun.
 Until next time, stay sweet.
 I’ll have the tea waiting.